News

 The Census database has upgraded to a new system and a new interface.
 There are several aides to help you navigate the new system: A user guide (available in English only) A webpage with FAQs (in German and English) A help video (available in English only) A live discussion and training session…

-New blog post by Clara Sawatzki
+New post for Verso by Clara Sawatzki

-Student Assistant Clara Sawatzki has written the first blog post for verso, the new Hypotheses research blog of the Census.
+Student Assistant Clara Sawatzki has written the first blog post for Verso, the new Hypotheses research blog of the Census.
 Please follow the link below for the full version of her text, published in both English and in German.
 Geflügelte Pferde und schneckenförmige Delfine: Eine erweiterte Sicht…

-New Hypotheses blog: verso
+New Hypotheses blog: Verso

-We are pleased to announce the launch of the Hypotheses research blog verso, a platform for short, illustrated essays dealing with the history, methodology, technology and use of the Census of Antique Works of Art and Architecture Known in the Renaissance.
+We are pleased to announce the launch of the Hypotheses research blog Verso, a platform for short, illustrated essays dealing with the history, methodology, technology and use of the Census of Antique Works of Art and Architecture Known in the Renaissance.
 Verso will offer members of the Census…

 Census Database System Update